aws-samples/amazon-ec2-auto-scaling-group-examples/features/custom-termination-policies/metric-based-termination/README.md

 This example template demonstrates how to create a [custom termination policy](https://docs.aws.amazon.com/autoscaling/ec2/userguide/lambda-custom-termination-policy.html) for an EC2 Auto Scaling group that uses CloudWatch metric data to select idle instances for termination.
 The stack will deploy the following resources:

 - A VPC that spans the whole region
-- A Lambda function that implements the logic of the custom termination policy
+- A Lambda function that implements the logic of the custom termination policy and defines environment variables for specifying threshold values for the CloudWatch metrics
-- An Auto Scaling Group with a target tracking scaling policy, where the target metric is the average CPU consumption
+- An Auto Scaling Group that uses attribute-based instance type selection (ABS) with a target tracking scaling policy, where the target metric is the average CPU consumption
 - A Launch Template that defines the AMI to use when procuring capacity in the Auto Scaling Group
 - A Systems Manager Document that executes [stress-ng](https://wiki.ubuntu.com/Kernel/Reference/stress-ng) within a shell script
 - A State Manager association that applies the SSM Document to all the instances in the ASG